 Many of our consultants run clinics for outpatients.
-You may have been referred to one of these clinics for a specialist opinion by your GP or by another hospital consultant.
-Or you may have been an inpatient in the hospital and advised to come back to the clinic for a review.
+You may have been referred to one of these clinics for a specialist opinion by your GP or by another hospital consultant or you may have been an inpatient in the hospital and advised to come back for a review.

-For more information about the consultant or specialty service that you are attending, check our clinical services section.
+For more information about the consultant or specialty service that you are attending, please see our clinical services section.

 When you are coming in for your appointment, remember: